-817 These are used in all team competitions in which the scores made in other competitions by the members of a team count also for the team.
+817 These are used in team competitions in which the scores made by team members in the course of other competitions count for the team.
 They will be issued in the NRA Office, on production of the receipted copy of the team entry form, or when purchased at the Front Counter.

-818 A team captain must fill in the names, index numbers etc of his nominated team, in ink, and get the ticket stamped at the Front Counter before the first shoot starts.
+A team captain must fill in the names, index numbers etc of his nominated team, in ink, and get the ticket stamped at the Front Counter before the first shoot starts.
 A photocopy of the card will be retained.
-He must later fill in the scores etc and hand in the ticket as in Paras 820 and 821.
+He must later fill in the scores etc and hand in the ticket as in Paras 820 and 821